Conspiracy to Supply Drugs Cases: A "Catch-All" Approach

 The Trial - should the client take the stand?

-Where a person or his or her family is worried about a major drugs conspiracy case, of course finding an experienced specialist conspiracy to supply drugs solicitors is a good first step.
+Where a person or their family is worried about a major drugs conspiracy case, of course finding an experienced specialist conspiracy to supply drugs solicitors is a good first step.
 But the solicitor's role is one of strategy and preparation, not of performance in court.
-The performance is speaking for the client to the judge and also of course the jury.
+The performance is speaking for the client to the judge and also, of course, the jury.
 This is advocacy, and the wigged and gowned lawyer who speaks for the client is an advocate.
-Historically this was always done by barristers who were self employed and independent of the solicitors they did work for, but times have changed somewhat.
+Historically this was always done by barristers who were self-employed and independent of the solicitors they did work for, but times have changed somewhat.
 Solicitors have now been able to qualify to act as advocate in Crown Court cases.
-These advocates are called Higher Court Advocates or Solicitor Advocates, and while four or five years ago their standard was regarded as generally second rate, at the more junior end some expertise and skill is beginning to be seen.
-The preference for very serious cases must still be a barrister, but the Solicitor Advocate in more straightforward cases, or as the junior advocate supporting the more experienced barrister is not the joke it once was.
+These advocates are called Higher Court Advocates or Solicitor Advocates, and while, perhaps a decade ago, their standard was regarded as generally second rate, at the more junior end some expertise and skill is beginning to be seen.
+The preference for very serious cases must still be a barrister, but the Solicitor Advocate in more straightforward cases, or as the junior advocate supporting the more experienced barrister, is not the second-rate choice it might previously have been.

 No Short Cuts

-Ultimately, no matter how talented the team, there is no substitiute in a serious criminal case for getting down to it and working with the client.
-This means visits, usually in person but also occasionally on videolink as reduced fees mean that lawyers must be creative to get as many hours in as possible.
+Ultimately, no matter how talented the team, there is no substitute in a serious criminal case for getting down to it and working with the client.
+This means meetings, usually in person or on videocall.
 Not visiting clients is both unethical and foolish.
 They will simply find new lawyers as they would be entitled to do.
 To know the case, the best source of information is the client.
 It doesn't pay to wing it where the stakes are high, and in conspiracy cases they are indeed high.
 Going through statements properly, and especially focusing on the weak points in the case in proper detail can prevent the defence case falling to pieces at trial.

-These two articles have been a summary of one conspiracy to supply drugs solicitor' perspective on good case preparation and strategy, but every case is different.
-If a legal team is properly committed to its client and has enough experience to make that commitment work, the end result will often be better for it.
+This article is a summary of good case preparation and strategy, but every case is different.
+Free legal advice should be sought at an early stage.
+If the conspiracy to supply drugs solicitors are fully committed to their client and have enough experience to make that commitment work, the end result will often be better for it.